 Have you seen any shortage of weight loss programs?

 Not from what I can see.
 Weight loss especially quick weight loss and get in shape fast programs are everywhere.
-In the vast literature of “self improvement” weight loss and fitness is king.
+In the vast literature of “self-improvement,” weight loss and fitness is king.
 Some programs work, at least a little.
-Many do not, especial in the long run.
+Many do not, especially in the long run.

 SAMHSA recently looked at health improvement programs targeted towards the mentally ill.
 It is especially difficult for people on psychiatric meds to maintain or reduce their weight.
 Fitness is a goal that eludes many mentally ill.
 Psychiatric meds pack on the pounds or demolish the appetite and result in severe weight loss.
 There seems to be no middle ground.

 The longer the program the better!
 We have all heard about quick weight loss programs.
 A very few really do take some weight off quickly in time for that reunion.
 The problem with quick weight loss programs is that the weight comes right back on a, d usually brings some of its friends.
 The net result – you weigh more after the crash diet than before.